monika2333/edu_news_pipeline/README.md

 - `src/adapters/db_postgres.py` - PostgreSQL access layer used by all workers.
 - `src/workers/` - Implementations for `crawl`, `summarize`, `score`, and `export` steps.
 - `database/` - SQL schema and migrations used for the Postgres deployment.
+- `docs/beijing_gate_prompt.md` - Prompt definition used by the Beijing gate LLM check (kept for review and updates).
 - `src/cli/main.py` - CLI entry point for worker commands (`python -m src.cli.main ...`).

 ## Prerequisites